Arden and Ethan Ways

 Vacant Nordstrom and Sears structures were acquired by the mall's owner -now known as Fulcrum Property- in December 2021 and July 2023, respectively.
 In the mid-2020s, Fulcrum Property replaced The Macerich Company with a new management agency.
 Dallas-based Centennial Real Estate Management took over in June 2024.

-Meanwhile, new stores were coming to the mall.
+At this time, new stores were coming into the mall.
 An (18,300 square foot) H & M replaced shuttered Lane Bryant, New York & Company and LOFT locations.
 A (17,500 square foot) Uniqlo took the place of Armani Exchange, J. Crew and Gap.
-The new stores began business in September 2024.
+H & M and Uniqlo opened their doors in September 2024.

 As part of a mall "reinvisioning," Sports Fever and Wetzel's Pretzels were relocated.
 Sbarro the Italian Eatery was refurbished.
 In July 2024, plans for a prospective Dick's House of Sport were announced.
-This store would be installed in a renovated Sears building.
+This store, installed in a renovated Sears building, opened for business in 2026.

 Sources: